Forge-welding,

 Experienced blacksmiths judge the correct temperature for Forge-welding and its uniformity throughout the material to be welded, by looking only at the color, without the help of any instrument.

-The glowing ends are superposed, forming a bulge, and welded together by hammer blows stricken in rapid succession alternatively by the two workers, while in the intervals the resulting bar is slowly rotated on its axis, to achieve uniform thickness.
+The glowing ends are superposed, forming a bulge, and welded together by hammer blows stricken in rapid succession alternatively by the two workers.

 In a few minutes the welding is accomplished, the bulge is brought down to the original size of the bar and coalescence is generally so good that no parting line can be detected.